 In this video Child Clinical Psychologist Tamara Licht Musso from Private Therapy Clinic Discusses how to discipline your child effectively.
 The famous “timeout” is a well know strategy used with children, but how do you use it effectively?
 Research how found that the “timein” is more effective than the time out.
 In this video Tamara talk about how to be with your child throughout trying to discipline them and why this strategy is far more effective.

 Timein allows you child time to calm down from their anger and then you can start a dialogue with your child to help communicate with them.
 This strategy helps validate what your child is thinking and feeling which will help build their self esteem.
 Timein offers your child a safe place to grow and to start to verbalise at a very young age what they were feeling at a particular time.
-Tamara is available at Private Therapy Clinic to discuss this technique further with parents.
+Tamara is also part of our child therapy service which we operate here at Private Therapy Clinic.

 Hi.
 My name is Tamara Licht.
 I work for Private Therapy Clinic.
 I’m a child clinical psychologist.
 And my main role is to work with families, parents and children.

 As parents, we’ve all heard about the famous timeout.
 We have all probably used timeout at some point, and we have all probably find out that at some point, it’s quite difficult, it’s quite draining and it’s quite challenging.
 And most of the time, if, indeed, it does help to regulate a child’s emotion, it doesn’t really provide a safe space for you and your child to reconnect.